thinkshout/thinkshout/blog/_posts/2016-04-12-splc-nominated-for-a-webby.md

 date: 2016-04-12 12:00:00
 image: http://thinkshout.com/assets/images/ts_icon.jpg
 topic: culture
-header-image: /assets/images/blog/splc-hate-map.png
+header-image: /assets/images/blog/splc-header.jpg
-header-image-alt: "Image: SPLC Hate Map"
+header-image-alt: "Image: SPLC Memoria;"
 ---

 Have you heard the news?
 A ThinkShout-built site has been nominated for a [Webby](http://webbyawards.com/)!
 And yes, it’s a Drupal site.